Battle of France: Fall Gelb (Case Yellow)

 Hitler was disappointed with Halder's plan and initially reacted by deciding that the Army should attack early, ready or not, hoping that Allied unreadiness might bring about an easy victory.
 Hitler proposed an invasion on 25 October 1939 but accepted that the date was probably unrealistic.
 On 29 October, Halder presented Aufmarschanweisung N°2, Fall Gelb, with a secondary attack on the Netherlands.
-On 5 November, Hitler informed Walther von Brauchitsch that he intended the invasion to begin on 12 November.
+On 5 November, Hitler informed Colonel-General Walther von Brauchitsch, the Commander-in-Chief of the German Army, that he intended the invasion to begin on 12 November.
 Brauchitsch replied that the military had yet to recover from the Polish campaign and offered to resign; this was refused but two days later Hitler postponed the attack, giving poor weather as the reason for the delay.
 More postponements followed, as commanders persuaded Hitler to delay the attack for a few days or weeks, to remedy some defect in the preparations or to wait for better weather.
 Hitler also tried to alter the plan, which he found unsatisfactory; his weak understanding of how poorly prepared Germany was for war and how it would cope with losses of armoured vehicles were not fully considered.
 Though Poland had been quickly defeated, many armoured vehicles had been lost and were hard to replace.
 This led to the German effort becoming dispersed; the main attack would remain in central Belgium, secondary attacks would be undertaken on the flanks.
 Hitler made such a suggestion on 11 November, pressing for an early attack on unprepared targets.

 Halder's plan satisfied no-one; General Gerd von Rundstedt, the commander of Army Group A (Heeresgruppe A) recognised that it did not adhere to the classic principles of Bewegungskrieg (war of manoeuvre) that had guided German strategy since the 19th century.
 A breakthrough was needed to encircle and destroy the main body of Allied forces.
 The most practical place to achieve this would be in the region of Sedan, which lay in the sector of Army Group A. On 21 October, Rundstedt agreed with his chief of staff, Generalleutnant Erich von Manstein, that an alternative operational plan to reflect these principles was needed, by making Army Group A as strong as possible at the expense of Army Group B to the north.